Did you know that customer-centric businesses are 60% more profitable?

 - Use a variety of methods to capture data from all types of client (first time, regular, out of area etc)

-With this in mind consider a range of collection methods.
+With this in mind consider a range of collection methods for your customer feedback survey.
 In particular:

 - Calling your customers as soon afterwards and asking about the user experience